- Introductory and orientation period (STEOP)

 The most important tools that help you with the creation of your timetable are the Course Catalogue (Vorlesungsverzeichnis) and the curriculum of your study.

-The online Course Catalogue of the University of Vienna shows all courses of all studies offered in the respective semester.
+U:FIND is the online catalogue of courses, persons and organisations at the University of Vienna.
+U:FIND shows all courses of all studies offered in the respective semester.
 Besides information like the title, type and content of a course, you can also find information concerning the course lecturer, the place and the possibilities of registration there.

-A few weeks before the semester begins, the courses of this semester are available in the Course Catalogue:
+A few weeks before the semester begins, the courses of this semester are available in U:FIND:

 - from 1 July for the following winter semester